 Saturdays, October 16th - December 11th, 3-4pm ET

 The course lasts 8 weeks, with weekly 1-hour meetings online of under 20 students each, led by two highly-qualified teachers.
 This course is designed for 6th, 7th, and 8th graders.
 The version for 4th-5th graders is here.

-Physical kits are sent to each student's home every 3-4 weeks, containing beautiful materials such as a leather-bound journal with handmade paper, a cipher disk carved in hardwood, secret documents sealed in wax, etc. These materials are accompanied by detailed, standards-based instructional guides.
+Physical kits are sent to each student's home, containing beautiful materials such as a journal, a cipher wheel carved in hardwood, secret documents sealed in wax, etc. These materials are accompanied by detailed, standards-based instructional guides.